drasi-project/docs/docs/content/reference/query-language/_index.md

 | timestamp > change_time AND expression == FALSE | remove queued re-evaluation (if any) | FALSE |

 ### drasi.trueFor()
-The `drasi.trueFor` function makes it possible to write Continuous Queries that evaluate whether a BOOLEAN expression remains TRUE for at least a period of time from the time at which the change being evaluated occured.
+The `drasi.trueFor` function makes it possible to write Continuous Queries that evaluate whether a BOOLEAN expression remains TRUE for at least a period of time from the time at which the change being evaluated occurred.

 #### Synax
 ```cypher